creativeIKEP/VirtualBackgroundCamera/README.md

 ---
 ### Install
-VirtualBackgroundCamera can be installed from [release page](https://github.com/creativeIKEP/VirtualBackgroundCamera/releases).
+VirtualBackgroundCamera can be downloaded from [release page](https://github.com/creativeIKEP/VirtualBackgroundCamera/releases).
+After download, unzip the zip file and run the `VirtualBackgroundCamera.exe`.

 In order to use the VirtualBackgroundCamera video as a virtual camera in other applications, you need to setup one of the below dependencies package.